Karen Andrews

-Karen Lesley Andrews (née Weir; born 23 August 1960) is an Australian politician who served in the Morrison Government as Minister for Industry, Science and Technology from 2018 to 2021 and as Minister for Home Affairs from 2021 to 2022.
+Karen Lesley Andrews (née Weir; born 23 August 1960) is an Australian politician who served in the Morrison government as Minister for Industry, Science and Technology from 2018 to 2021 and as Minister for Home Affairs from 2021 to 2022.
 She is a member of the Liberal National Party of Queensland and has represented the Queensland seat of McPherson since the 2010 federal election.
-Andrews sits as a Liberal and previously served as an assistant minister in the Abbott and Turnbull Governments.
-Before entering politics she was a mechanical engineer and industrial relations consultant.
+Andrews sat as a Liberal and previously served as an assistant minister in the Abbott and Turnbull governments.
+Before entering politics, she was a mechanical engineer and industrial relations consultant.

+On 18 April 2023, Andrews announced that she would retire at the 2025 Australian federal election.

 Early life

 Andrews was born in Brisbane on 23 August 1960.
 She is the daughter of William and Moya Weir; her father served in World War II and was later national secretary and treasurer of an organisation for disabled veterans.

 Andrews grew up in Townsville and attended Townsville Grammar School.
 She subsequently completed the degree of Bachelor of Mechanical Engineering at the Queensland Institute of Technology, as one of the engineering faculty's first two female graduates.
-After graduating Andrews worked as a drafter with the Queensland Electricity Generating Board and in plant maintenance at the Gladstone Power Station.
+After graduating, Andrews worked as a drafter with the Queensland Electricity Generating Board and in plant maintenance at the Gladstone Power Station.
 She later moved to Victoria to work in the oil industry as a supervisor, during which time she completed a graduate diploma in industrial relations at Victoria University.
 She then worked for an employers' association as an industrial advocate within the metal, engineering and construction industries, representing the interests of employers in negotiations with employees.

 In the mid-1990s, Andrews joined the Victorian Department of Health and Community Services as head of its industrial branch, working under the responsible minister Marie Tehan.
 She later established an industrial relations consultancy business, focusing on alternative dispute resolution and mediation.
 In 2002 she moved to the Gold Coast, Queensland.